-- 3. Clamp the central line.
+- 1. Clean your work surface with bleach based cleaner or place clean barrier on a surface that you are unable to clean, such as a bed or wooden table. - 2.
+Wash hands with soap and water for 15 seconds (or use alcoholbased hand sanitizer).
+Dry with a paper towel or clean cloth. - You may use a helper for cap changes.
+Please have them wash their hands too. - 3.
+Clamp the central line.
 Place a mask on yourself and shield your child's face if appropriate. - 4.
 Wash hands with soap and water for 15 seconds (or use alcoholbased hand sanitizer).
 Dry with a paper towel or clean cloth. - 5.
 Open the sterile cap change kit onto the clean work area.
 Make sure all of your supplies are in your kit: sterile gloves, sterile caps (3), sterile alcohol prep (9), sterile 4x4 gauze (6), mask (2) - If you do not have a kit, create your sterile field and open your sterile cap change supplies in the sterile area. - 6.
 Put on sterile gloves and arrange the supplies. - 7.
 With one hand pick up sterile gauze from the sterile field and wrap the gauze around the area below the cap to hold up the line without touching the line to your sterile gloves.
-Place the sterile drape under the central line. - Using the sterile gauze to hold the line, have your helper open 2 alcohol packages without touching the swab inside.
+Place the sterile drape under the central line.

+8. Using the sterile gauze to hold the line, have your helper open 2 alcohol packages without touching the swab inside.
 Grab the alcohol swabs without touching the outside of the package.
 Clean the connection site between the cap and the catheter for 15 seconds and then let it dry for 15 seconds.
-Then drop your alcohol swabs outside the sterile field. - 9.
-Carefully unscrew and remove the old cap using new sterile gauze.
+Then drop your alcohol swabs outside the sterile field.

+- 9. Carefully unscrew and remove the old cap using new sterile gauze.
 Drop the old cap outside of the sterile field. - 10.
 Have your helper open another alcohol package without touching the swab inside.
 With your hand that is not holding the catheter, grab the alcohol swab without touching the outside of the alcohol package and clean around the grooves of the catheter making sure not to clean over the top.
 Clean for 15 seconds and then let it dry for 15 seconds.
-Keep the catheter faced downward so nothing falls into the lumen. - 11.
-Connect new cap to hub of central line.
+Keep the catheter faced downward so nothing falls into the lumen.

+11. Connect new cap to hub of central line.

-Dressing Change Directions
+Needle and Dressing Change Directions

-The home care nurse will come to your home to make sure there are no signs of infection.
-The nurse will change the dressing every 7 days.
-The dressing change is a sterile procedure to be done by your home care nurse.
-If the dressing becomes loose, secure the edges with tape and call your home health nurse immediately for a dressing change visit.
-Below is the procedure your home care nurse should follow.
+Your nurse will change the needle and dressing every 7 days.
+The skin covering the port can be numbed if needed before the needle change.
+The needle and dressing change is a sterile procedure to be done by your nurse.
+If the dressing becomes loose, secure the edges with tape and call your nurse immediately.
+Below is the procedure your nurse should follow.

-The dressing will be changed by your nurse every 7 days or when dirty, loose, or not sealed
+The dressing and needle will be changed by your nurse every 7 days or when dirty, loose, or not sealed

-- 1. Clean your work surface with bleach based cleaner or place clean barrier on a surface that you are unable to clean, such as a bed or wooden table. - 2.
+- Clean your work surface with bleach based cleaner or place clean barrier on a surface that you are unable to clean, such as a bed or wooden table. - 2.
 Place a mask on yourself and shield your child's face if appropriate. - 3.
 Wash hands with soap and water for 15 seconds (or use alcoholbased hand sanitizer).
 Dry with a paper towel or clean cloth.
 Put on clean gloves. - You may use a helper for dressing changes.
 Please have them wash their hands too. - 4.
-Carefully take off your child's old dressing and put it in the trash. - Open the dressing change kit on your clean work area.
-Make sure all of your supplies are inside your kit: sterile gloves, ChloraPrep stick, BioPatchTM, StatLock, and clear dressing.
+Open the dressing change kit on your clean work area.
+Make sure all of your supplies are inside your kit: needle, sterile cap, saline flush, sterile gloves, ChloraPrep stick, BioPatchTM, and clear dressing.